openSVM/agave/docs/src/implemented-proposals/ed_overview/ed_storage_rent_economics.md

 ---
-title: Storage Rent Economics
+titwe: stowage went economics
 ---

-Each transaction that is submitted to the Solana ledger imposes costs.
-Transaction fees paid by the submitter, and collected by a validator, in theory, account for the acute, transactional, costs of validating and adding that data to the ledger.
-Unaccounted in this process is the mid-term storage of active ledger state, necessarily maintained by the rotating validator set.
-This type of storage imposes costs not only to validators but also to the broader network as active state grows so does data transmission and validation overhead.
-To account for these costs, we describe here our preliminary design and implementation of storage rent.
+e-each twansaction t-that is submitted t-to the s-sowana wedgew imposes c-costs. :3 twansaction f-fees paid b-by the submittew, 😳😳😳 a-and cowwected by a vawidatow, (˘ω˘) in theowy, account fow the akawaii~, ^^ twansactionaw, :3 c-costs of vawidating and adding that data t-to the wedgew. -.- unaccounted in this p-pwocess is the mid-tewm stowage of active wedgew state, 😳 nyecessawiwy m-maintained by the wotating v-vawidatow set. mya t-this type of stowage imposes costs nyot onwy to vawidatows but awso to the bwoadew n-nyetwowk as active state gwows so does data twansmission and vawidation ovewhead. (˘ω˘) t-to account fow these costs, >_< w-we descwibe hewe o-ouw pwewiminawy d-design and impwementation o-of stowage went. -.-

-Storage rent can be paid via one of two methods:
+stowage went can b-be paid via one of two methods:

-Method 1: Set it and forget it
+method 1: set i-it and fowget it

-With this approach, accounts with two-years worth of rent deposits secured are exempt from network rent charges.
-By maintaining this minimum-balance, the broader network benefits from reduced liquidity and the account holder can rest assured that their `Account::data` will be retained for continual access/usage.
+with this appwoach, 🥺 accounts with two-yeaws wowth of went deposits secuwed awe e-exempt fwom nyetwowk went chawges.
+(U ﹏ U) b-by maintaining t-this minimum-bawance, >w< t-the bwoadew nyetwowk benefits fwom weduced wiquidity and t-the account howdew c-can west assuwed that theiw `Account::data` w-wiww be wetained f-fow continuaw access/usage. mya

-Method 2: Pay per byte
+method 2: p-pay pew byte

-If an account has less than two-years worth of deposited rent the network charges rent on a per-epoch basis, in credit for the next epoch.
-This rent is deducted at a rate specified in genesis, in lamports per kilobyte-year.
+if an account h-has wess than two-yeaws wowth of deposited went t-the nyetwowk chawges went on a-a pew-epoch basis, >w< in cwedit fow t-the nyext epoch. nyaa~~ t-this went is deducted at a wate specified in genesis, (✿oωo) in wampowts pew kiwobyte-yeaw.

-For information on the technical implementation details of this design, see the [Rent](../rent.md) section.
+fow infowmation on the t-technicaw impwementation d-detaiws of this design, ʘwʘ s-see the [Rent](../rent.md) s-section. (ˆ ﻌ ˆ)♡